-2.1 Official notices and addenda to these sailing instructions will be posted on the official notice board adjacent to Race Headquarters.
-The jury notice board will be located at the jury area adjacent to Race Headquarters.

-2.2 Any questions concerning these sailing instructions, scoring, or any other racing issues shall be submitted in writing to Race Headquarters.
+- 2.1 Official notices and addenda to these sailing instructions will be posted on the official notice board adjacent to Quantum Race Week Headquarters.
+The "unofficial notice board" will also be available online and posted through the event website in Yacht Scoring.
+The jury notice board will be located at the designated jury area at the north entrance on Caroline Street. - 2.2 Any questions concerning these sailing instructions, scoring, or any other racing issues shall be submitted in writing to Quantum Race Week Headquarters.
 Forms to submit inquiries are available there.
 All written inquiries and responses will be posted on the official notice board.